How to Get Past ATS Filters in 2026: 10 Expert Strategies

 2. Use Exact Keyword Matches

 If the job says "CRM management," write "CRM management" — not "customer relationship management software oversight."
-While some modern ATS systems understand synonyms, many still rely on exact string matching.
+While some modern ATS understand synonyms, many still rely on exact string matching.
 Don't risk it.
 Use the posting's exact phrasing.

 3. Put Keywords in Context

-Don't just list keywords in a skills section — weave them into your bullet points with real achievements.
+Don't just list keywords in a skills section — weave them into bullet points with real achievements.
 "Managed CRM migration to Salesforce, improving lead response time by 40%" hits the keyword and demonstrates impact.

 4. Optimize Your Skills Section